yanglyu520/golang-web-app-backend/README.md

 - Write a hello world page

 ## Exercise 4: code a multiplexer
+- use the mux package to pass a handler function to do the routing

 ## Exercise 5: connect db to webapp
-- download postgres and install if you just get the latest install package and just do the default options it should set up a server on your machine.
+- download postgres and install
-- the postgres installer should create an app on your machine called "pgadmin" that you can use to run SQL on your server so you can use that to create a table

-- you can create a simple table
+- create a table
 - You can get your little web service that we made in Golang to actually query a row in that table, and return the contents as the response body

 ## Exercise 6: work with AWS, put web app in AWS Lambda
-- create a s3 bucket in AWS and put a text, retrieve the text from ur local go web app
+- create a s3 bucket in AWS and put a text
+- retrieve the text from ur local go web app
 - put ur app in lambda and then connect to s3 bucket

-## Exercise 7:
+## Exercise 7: API Gateway in AWS

 ## Exercise 8: